PBearson/Get-Started-With-ESP32-OTA/README.md

 ### Trying to Update to the Same App Version

-Now we will see what happens when the curent firmware and the new firmware have the same version.
+Now we will see what happens when the current firmware and the new firmware have the same version.
 Change the value of "version.txt" to 1 by running ```echo 1 > version.txt```, and build and run your app using ```idf.py flash monitor```.

 You will notice that although the new firmware downloads successfully, we get a warning indicating that the new version is the same as the running version, so the OTA process does not complete:

 ![Native OTA Same Version](images/native-ota-same-version.JPG)

 ### Updating to a Previous App Version (No Anti-Rollback)

+Now we will see what happens when the current firmware has a larger app version than the new firmware.
+Change the value of "version.txt" to 2 by running ```echo 2 > version.txt```.
+Now build and run the app using ```idf.py flash monitor```.

+The OTA process completes successfully, and the "Hello World" app runs just fine.
+This indicates that the anti-rollback mechanism has not been implemented.

 ## Run the advanced_https_ota Project